Why I stopped counting calories and macros a long, long time ago

 5 Alternative Options to counting

 You might think, well then how on earth does one achieve their goals?
 Especially if dependent on macro counting?
 Well I'll start off by saying, you can absolutely lose weight without counting.
 I did!
-If you rely heavily on counting, and are fairly accurate, you may experience some weight gain at first.
-But it's just temporary, overtime, things will re-balance and you can turn that into lean muscle.
+If you rely heavily on counting, and are fairly accurate, you may experience some weight gain at first when stopping.
+But it's just temporary; over time, things will re-balance and you can turn that into lean muscle.

 Here are some options for you if you are looking to lose weight while being mindful of what you consume.